mhilmiasyrofi/mhilmiasyrofi.github.io/_pages/cv.md

 Experience
 ======
-* **Data Scientist** at [PropertyGuru](https://www.propertyguru.com.sg), Singapore
+* **Machine Learning Engineer** at [PropertyGuru](https://www.propertyguru.com.sg), Singapore
   <br> June 2022 - present
-  * Helping my friends to find home easier by ensuring good quality product listing :)
+  * Developed AVM (Automatic Valuation Model) to provide a current estimate of market value for a specific property by analyzing property information such as comparable property transactions, property characteristics, and price trends.
+The AVM’s customers are Banks and Real Estate Consultants.
-  * Helping some clients (e.g. Bank and Real Estate Consultant) to provide property valuation of an unstructured address in Malaysia by leveraging machine learning techniques
+  * Developed Address Matching system to synchronize a physical location with address records in PropertyGuru data warehouse.
+PropertyGuru acquires many property companies (and 3rd party data) and each of them has different address format.
+By leveraging this address matching system, we are able to join them to provide rich information from an address, e.g. property information, property valuation, property price trend, and property risk assessment.
-  * Helping my colleagues to fix incorrect 240k listing data that leads to more accurate product recommendation with estimated revenue $350k SGD
+  * Led cross-team collaboration (with DE, and SE) to solve inaccurate address of active listings in Malaysia.
+Fixed 150k inaccurate listing data that leads to more accurate location-based listing recommendation with estimated 6 months revenue more than USD100k

 * **AI Research Engineer** at [SCIS SMU](https://scis.smu.edu.sg/), Singapore